TULSA to ROME: Visiting the Eternal City during Holy Week 2026

 This pilgrimage to Rome is the culmination of the high school journey and curriculum It will deepen their faith by standing in the footsteps of martyrs in the Colosseum or walk with popes in Saint Peter’s Square or academics in the Vatican Museums or pilgrims on their way to dozens of holy sites.

-High School Theology Teacher Mr. Joseph Bremer will lead the group.
+High School History and Art Teacher Mr. Joseph Bremer will lead the group.
 He says, “Rome is the heart of our civilization and the church.
 Our high school students spend years reading and learning about the beauty of the West and the Catholic Church; but reading and experiencing are two entirely different things.
 We want to give every high school student at Holy Family the opportunity to see the beauty of Christ and his church firsthand, for ‘Roma, non e basta una vita’ (one life is not long enough for Rome).”

 Rome, Italy